sheeproj/test-regression/README.md

 ```

 The network layer size is defined as [8 -> 8] and batch_size is 100.
-This can show how network layer and batch_size affect prediction accuracy.
+It can show how network layer and batch_size affect prediction accuracy.
 Here are some results.

 ### network layer = [2 -> 2], batch_size = 100